inkarkat/git-extensions/etc/hubcheats-submodules.md

 superproject: `$ git ofetchup-hushed`
 Check for other open reintegrations (i.e. submodule commits on master not yet referenced in the superproject):
-superproject: `$ git bomsubmodules | git osuperhaspendingsubintegrations -`
+superproject: `$ git bomsubmodules | negateThis git osuperhaspendingsubintegrations -`
 superproject: `$ hub subsamebrdo --interactive reintegratetom` (if you want to do this submodule by submodule: `$ hub reintegratetom`)
 Note: When doing a bulk change, default check commands (that would run for each